10 Ways to Fight Advanced Malware With Threat Intelligence Sharing

 6. Build a Customized Watchlist

 Keep up with relevant vulnerabilities on selected platforms with our Watchlist feature.
-Go to Settings > Watchlist to choose your specific enterprise technologies and receive alerts as soon as vulnerabilities are released, complete with pertinent information such as Common Vulnerability Scoring System (CVSS) scores, impacted product lists, references and IBM QRadar Network Security coverage as it becomes available.
+Go to Settings > Watchlist to choose your specific enterprise technologies and receive alerts as soon as vulnerabilities are released, complete with pertinent information such as Common Vulnerability Scoring System (CVSS) scores, impacted product lists and references.

 7. Get Notified on What’s Important